alefranco41/Spotify-Playlist-Generator/README.md

 Installation Instructions:
 1) Install the requirements listed in 'requirements.txt' (pip install -r requirements.txt)
-2) Register your account to the Spotify Developer Dashboard at the link https://developer.spotify.com/dashboard.
+2) Register one or more Spotify accounts to the Spotify Developer Dashboard at the link https://developer.spotify.com/dashboard.
-  a) if you haven't already done so, you will need to verify the email associated to your Spotify account.
+  a) if you haven't already done so, you will need to verify the email associated to your Spotify accounts.
-  b) after you have verified the email,  wait about five minutes: Spotify takes time to register your account to the Developer Dashboard.
+  b) after you have verified the email,  wait about five minutes: Spotify takes time to register your accounts to the Developer Dashboard.
-3) Go to https://developer.spotify.com/dashboard and create an application
+3) Go to https://developer.spotify.com/dashboard and create up to five application for each Spotify account.
-4) For every application that you create, you have to insert the credentials 'client_id', 'client_secret' and 'redirect_uri' in the dictionary 'credentials_dicts' inside the module 'listening_history_manager.py'
+4) For every application that you create, you have to insert the credentials 'client_id', 'client_secret' and 'redirect_uri' in the dictionary 'credentials_dicts' inside the module 'listening_history_manager'.
+Each key of 'credentials_dicts' is the email associated to a Spotify account, and each value is a list of (up to five) application credentials associated to that account.
+The more applications you create, the lower will be the chances of reaching the API request limit imposed by Spofify.
+Indeed, every time the software is used, the credentials of a random application are chosen.
-5) Every time you try to run a module, a link will be prompted to you.
-Paste the link into a browser, login to Spotify, copy the URL you were redirected to, and paste it back into the program
-6) Run 'step1.py'
+5) (optional) you can change the variables 'current_day' and 'current_hour' inside the module 'playlist_generator' in order to generate a playlist for a different time of the day.
+6) (optional) you can comment the line 79 of the module 'playlist_generator' to generate (and upload on Spotify) only the playlist generated with our method.
-7) Run 'step2.py'
+7) Run the module 'playlist_generator'.

-For experimental purposes you can also run 'other_methods.py' and 'evaluation.py'